Korzanicho/dring-ring-react/src/README.md

 - Use index files for clean imports: `import { TheButton } from '@/components'`
 - Feature components should be imported directly: `import LuckyWheel from '@/features/wheel/LuckyWheel/LuckyWheel'`
 - Views should import from features and components as needed
+- Custom hooks can be imported individually or from index: `import { usePlayers, useGameState } from '@/hooks'`
 - Context hooks can be imported individually or from index: `import { usePlayers, useGameState } from '@/Context'`

 ## Adding New Components